Best ways to reduce allergens in your home

 Help Reduce Allergies by Controlling Humidity Levels

 Allergens such as mold can tend to multiply when the humidity is high.
-Installing a dehumidifier can definitely help you control allergen levels.
+Controlling your home's humidity can definitely help you control allergen levels.
 You can obtain a hygrometer at your local home improvement center and then use it to test each room in your home for humidity levels.

 Clean or Replace HVAC System Air Filters Every Month